 Bayes Factor reports the strength of reported evidence; drawing inferences from that evidence, however, is still dependent on the overall research context of multiple comparisons and possible selective reporting.
 To present evidence in the best possible context, we urge researchers to pre-register their hypotheses and analytic strategies, including method of CRTT quantification.
 We further urge researchers to attempt a thorough and systematic validation of the CRTT in an attempt to choose a limited number of methods which clearly measure a limited number of constructs.
+Previous research has miscited these quantification strategies as having been validated (citation needed!) when it would be more accurate to say only that these quantification strategies have previously yielded statistically significant results.
 For example, Carnagey and Anderson (2005) write: “An aggressive-energy score was calculated for each trial by taking the square root of the duration of noise chosen for the opponent and multiplying this value by the intensity of the noise chosen. […] Aggressive energy has been shown to be a valid measure of aggressive behavior (e.g., Baron & Bell, 1975; Bartholow, Anderson, Carnagey, & Benjamin, 2005).”
 The cited studies are not demonstrations of any form of validity, but rather, studies in which this format of CRTT quantification demonstrated a significant result.
+This logic is circular: the manipulation has a significant effect on the validated CRTT format, and the CRTT format is valid because the manipulation has a significant effect.

 Summary

 Making principled and coherent arguments for the null hypothesis is a crucial part of the scientific process.
 In this paper, we outlined two common situations in which researchers argue for the null: first, in matching stimulus materials in pilot testing, and second, in attempting to demonstrate the boundary conditions of an effect.
 The former is necessary for experimental design and precision, while the latter is an important part of determining the specific causal substrates of psychological phenomena and the discriminant validity of psychological measures.
-Despite the importance and frequency of these endeavors, traditional statistical practices cannot support these goals. p-values greater than a critical threshold do not have any interpretation as supporting the null hypothesis, only failing to support the alternative hypothesis to an arbitrary degree.
+Despite the importance and frequency of these endeavors, traditional statistical practices cannot support these goals.
+P-values greater than a critical threshold do not have any interpretation as supporting the null hypothesis, only failing to support the alternative hypothesis to an arbitrary degree.